The full Moon

 Start by noting when the Moon is full, and marking it on your calendar with a circle.
 You can find out when the Moon is full on Astrology.com's Moon page

 , or by getting a Moon calendar app or a little booklet.
 They’re handy!
-Share a free sample Personal Astrology Profile.
-What makes you unique?
-Discover a snapshot of the cosmos at your birth and the forces that shape you.
+Share a free sample Karmic Love Reading.
+Keep making the same mistakes with your love life?
+Gain karmic insight into your past life romances today!

 Try to set aside a few hours of quiet contemplation on the day of the full Moon, whether early in the morning or in the evening.
 Even if you have to do it after you finish work, before the kids have woken up, or after you’ve put them to bed -- make it a priority in your life.
 Consider the Moon your therapist in the sky.